ci4rail/firmware-ota/README.md

 # firmware-ota
-Everything needed for firmware OTA updates on edge device side
+Scripts and tools for io4edge OTA updates